 - A permissive signal is NOT keyed to breaker A.

 - On the flip-side, breaker A relay does pick-up on this fault and transmits the permissive trip signal to the relay at breaker B.

 - Based on logic mentioned at the beginning of the article, line relays at breaker A and breaker B will not initiate a trip.

 - For this fault location, ideally, the bus differential relay would pickup and trip breakers B and C.

-POTT scheme relies on receiving a trip signal from the remote end relay and the local relay to initiate breaker trip.
-The signal is keyed using a Frequency-Shift Keying (FSK) transmitter/receiver.
+As mentioned above, POTT scheme relies on receiving a “permission to trip” signal from the remote-end relay and the local relay to initiate a breaker trip.
+The signal is keyed using a Frequency-Shift Keying (FSK) transmitter/receiver (see Ametek TCF-10B).

 Under normal conditions, the relay transmits a “guard” frequency.
-This frequency disengages the relay from operating.
+This frequency prevents the relay from operating.